canonical/snapcraft/docs/releasing-your-app.rst

    snapcraft login

-Next, upload the snap and release it into the `stable channel <https://snapcraft.io/docs/channels>`__:
+Next, upload the snap and release it into the stable :term:`channel`:

 .. code:: bash